lizmat/IRC-Client/DESIGN/01-main.md

 either to a user or a channel specified by `:where` argument.
 If `Bool` argument `:notice` is set to true, will send a *notice* instead of regular message.

+Note that in IRC bots that respond to commands from other users a more typical way to reply to those commands would be by calling `.reply` method on the Message Object, rather than using `.send` method.

 ## `.nick`